Customs requirements, duties and VAT you must pay to export goods to a 'third country' outside the EU.

 Standards certification for medical devices

 Medical devices should be accompanied by a Certificate of Free Sale from the Department of Health, confirming that the products meet UK and EU standards.
-Find Certificates of Free Sale for CE-marked medical devices.

 Licences for military, dual-use and technology products

 Exports of military, dual-use and some technology goods are strictly controlled.
 You may need to apply for a licence, possibly even to other EU countries.
-For more information, see our section on the Export Control Organisation.

 Your trade association may also be able to help.

-If you are trading in a third country outside the EU and there are unrealistic or illegal trade barriers which make trading difficult in your customer’s country, you can appeal to the EU’s Complaint Register service.
+If you’re trading in a third country outside the EU and there are unrealistic or illegal trade barriers which make trading difficult in your customer’s country, you can appeal to the EU’s Complaint Register service.
 This is a single entry point where you can request clarification on third-country tariffs, import formalities, documentation and other measures.
 You can also make complaints if you think trade barriers are imposed unfairly.